awsdocs/aws-iot-docs/developerguide/device-defender-DetectMetricsGreengrassIntegration.md

 1. [Configure your Lambda function as a long\-lived Lambda function](https://docs.aws.amazon.com/greengrass/latest/developerguide/long-lived.html)\.

 1. [Configure a subscription from your Lambda function to the AWS IoT cloud](https://docs.aws.amazon.com/greengrass/latest/developerguide/config-subs.html)\.
-For AWS IoT Device Defender, a subscription from the AWS IoT cloud to your Lambda function is not required\.
+For AWS IoT Device Defender, a subscription from the AWS Cloud to your Lambda function is not required\.

 1. Create a local resource to allow your Lambda function to collect metrics from your AWS IoT Greengrass core host:
    + Follow the instructions in [Access Local Resources with Lambda Functions](https://docs.aws.amazon.com/greengrass/latest/developerguide/access-local-resources.html)\.
 Use the following parameters: